Shilpa-Kancharla/machine-learning-tutorials/data_scraping/README.md

 - Deliverables: Python program & CSV file containing dish name and associated keywords obtained using NLP.

+Make sure you use `from bs4 import BeautifulSoup` and `import urllib, urllib2`.

 ## Natural Language Processing

 - *Noise removal*: any piece of text which is not relevant to the context of the data and the end-output can be specificed as the noise.
 For example, language stopwords (commonly used words of a language – is, am, the, of, in etc), URLs or links, social media entities (mentions, hashtags), punctuations and industry specific words.
 This step deals with the removal of noisy entities present in the text.